tylerlong/markdown-plus/README.md

 - Update modal forms UI
 - Rewrite markdown-core
 - gantt diagram x-axis format should be part of the diagram code
+- bug: no more default theme for editor